jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 I want to transfer the examples into Java using [jqwik](https://jqwik.net) as property testing library.
 [John was kind enough](https://twitter.com/rjmh/status/1147034204439490560) to allow me to use _his text_ enriched by my examples.
+The paper is published under [CC-BY license](https://creativecommons.org/licenses/by/2.0/) which also holds for my "remix".

+### Changes I made to the original text

 John's original text is formatted

 > as a quotation.

-### Changes I made to the original text
+whereas my sentences are just normal paragraphs.

 I'll sometimes left out a few words or sentences that do not fit the Java context.